maperrea/api42-wrapper/README.md

 # Python api42 wrapper

 Provides the 'Api42' class to interact with school 42's API. \
-Takes care of fetching & refreshing the token, sleeping on request limit reached and formatting the url & parameters
+Takes care of fetching & refreshing the token, fetching every page of data, sleeping on request limit reached and formatting the url & parameters

 #### Usage:
 * Init